rhanmiano/100days-coding-challenge/README.md

  1. Get a refresher of the fundamentals of the languages of web
  2. Push myself to think hard and code hard
- 3. Get a hold of the difference between **"Learning by reading & watching"** and **"Learning by practice"**
+ 3. Get a hold of the difference between **"Learning by reading or watching"** and **"Learning by practice"**
  4. Practice proper documentation, apply coding standards

 ## Setup
 - Skipping of day(s) is allowed.
 (Wait what?)
 Yes, the main goal here is not to code for 100 days consecutively.
+Well, everybody needs some kind of rest day(s) in everything that they do right?
 - Challenges are handpicked from the internet which are listed in `challenges.md`
   - 20 kick-off challenges
   - 30 intermediate ones